 How do coffee beans become granules?

-There are four main stages in the NESCAFÉ instant coffee production process: Growing, harvesting, drying, and milling.
+There are seven main stages in the NESCAFÉ pure soluble coffee creation process: Growing, harvesting, roasting, grinding, extraction, drying and filling.

 The short answer?
-100% real!
-NESCAFÉ uses only the highest quality Arabica and Robusta beans to create our signature bold flavours, and easily dissolved coffee granules.
-Take a journey with us from the moment the coffee beans are delivered, to the moment you take them home, and see for yourself - 100% real coffee, from the coffee plant to your coffee cup.
+YES!
+NESCAFÉ uses only approved quality Arabica and Robusta beans to create our signature bold flavours, and easily dissolved coffee granules.
+Take a journey with us from the moment the coffee beans are grown, to the moment you take them home, and see for yourself - 100% coffee, from the coffee plant to your coffee cup.

-Turning fresh, green coffee beans into NESCAFÉ instant coffee granules is a long, but rewarding process.
+Turning fresh, green coffee beans into NESCAFÉ pure soluble coffee granules is a long, but rewarding process.
 From start to finish, the only ingredient we use is 100% pure coffee, adding nothing else but water.
+Yes, that's correct - NESCAFÉ is made from coffee only.
 We carefully select and blend two main types of coffee bean - Arabica beans, and Robusta beans.
-Arabica beans - grown in Ethiopia, Latin America and Eastern Africa - are longer, and make a sweeter, more delicate cup of coffee.
-It's more acidic, and with less caffeine.
+Arabica beans - grown in Latin America, East Africa and Asia - are longer, and make a sweeter, more delicate cup of coffee.
 Robusta beans, which come from the Canephora coffee tree, are shorter and round, and provide a stronger, heavier, more bitter-tasting coffee.
-Robusta beans are grown in more humid places - mainly South East Asia and Western Africa.
-We also use a close relative of the Canephora plant - called Conillon - to produce Robusta beans on our coffee farms in Brazil.
+Robusta beans are grown in more humid places - mainly South East Asia and West Africa.
+We also use a close relative of the Canephora plant - called Conillon - grown in Brazilian coffee farms.